 Here are a few default gesture controls that you must master:

-Plus, Procreate allows you to personalise gesture control, which can further streamline your flow.
+Plus, Procreate allows you to personalize gesture control, which can further streamline your flow.
 Go to Settings > Preferences > Gesture Controls to create your own shortcuts.

 2. Prevent Your Hand From Getting in the Way

 Since Procreate is primarily a touch-based app, the last thing you want is your hand to set off action or ruin your artwork while you are busy getting your creative juices flowing.
-Fortunately, you can protect it by disabling touch without losing gesture control!
+One of the most helpful Procreate Tips For Beginners would be to disable touch without losing gesture control!

 Navigate to Settings > Preferences > Gesture Controls > General and toggle on the switch next to “Disable Touch Actions” and tap on “Done.”